rifelpet/kubernetes-ingress-controller/docs/guides/using-consumer-credential-resource.md

-# Provision consumers and credentials
+# Provisioning Consumers and Credentials

-In this guide, we will learn how to use KongConsumer and KongCredential resources can be used to provision Consumers and associated credentials in Kong.
+This guide walks through how to use the KongConsumer and KongCredential resources to provision Consumers and associated credentials in Kong. resources can be used to provision Consumers and associated credentials in Kong.

 ## Installation

-Please follow the [deployment](../deployment) documentation to install Kong Ingress Controller onto your Kubernetes cluster.
+Please follow the [deployment](../deployment) documentation to install Kong Ingress Controller on your Kubernetes cluster.

-## Testing connectivity to Kong
+## Testing Connectivity to Kong

-This guide assumes that `PROXY_IP` environment varialbe is set to contain the IP address or URL pointing to Kong.
+This guide assumes that the `PROXY_IP` environment variable is set to contain the IP address or URL pointing to Kong.
-If you've not done so, please follow one of the [deployment guides](../deployment) to configure this environment variable.
+Please follow one of the
+[deployment guides](../deployment) to configure this environment variable.

-If everything is setup correctly, making a request to Kong should return back a HTTP 404 Not Found.
+If everything is setup correctly, making a request to Kong should return HTTP 404 Not Found.

 ```bash
 $ curl -i $PROXY_IP